Ambalanjanakomby

 Ambalanjanakomby is a town and commune (kaominina) in Madagascar.
 It belongs to the district of Maevatanana, which is a part of Betsiboka Region.
 The population of the commune was estimated to be approximately 10,000 in 2001 commune census.

 Only primary schooling is available.
 The majority 85% of the population of the commune are farmers.
-The most important crops are rice and other peas, while other important agricultural products are beans and maize.
+The most important crops are rice and peas, while other important agricultural products are beans and maize.
 Industry provides employment for 10% of the population.
 Additionally fishing employs 5% of the population.